Ukraine Crisis: UK Targeted Sanctions

 For more information about our broader work on sanctions see here.

-The below information was last updated at 12:30pm GMT on Thursday 12 May 2022.
-Sanctions announced since then have not yet been reflected in the analysis, and this page is no loner being updated.
+The below information was last updated on 25th April 2022.
+Sanctions announced since then have not yet been reflected in the analysis, and this page is no longer being updated.
 For up to date information on sanctions, please see The Brookings Sanctions Tracker.

 Navalny 35 List

 On 22 February 2022, Layla Moran MP used parliamentary privilege to identify a list of individuals referred to as the “Navalny 35”.